zzVIPz/nodejs-aws-shop-api/README.md

-# Task 3 - Integration with DynamoDB
+# Task 4 - Integration with S3